Assembled kit

 --teleop.id=my_awesome_leader_arm # <- Give the robot a unique name

-associated with a robot is used to store the calibration file.
-It’s important to use the sameid
+Note that the `id` associated with a robot is used to store the calibration file.
+It’s important to use the same `id` when teleoperating, recording, and evaluating when using the same setup.

-You are now ready to do more.
-Follow...
-Reach out to us at [hello@partabot.com] if anything seems off — we’re here to help!
+Reach out to us at \[[hello@partabot.com](mailto:awantika@partabot.com)] if anything seems off — we’re here to help!